Doctor of Osteopathic Medicine Admissions

 Any violation of the UNE COM Student Ethics Code can result in referral to Committee on Student Progress (CSP) and may result in probation, course failure, and/or dismissal.

-Professionalism is the behaviors and attitudes one exhibits within a particular profession.
+Professionalism is the behaviors and attitudes and individual exhibits within a particular profession.
 The UNE COM Student Professional Conduct Policy was designed to set a minimum standard of behaviors society should reasonably expect of a physician in training.

-Professionalism is a competency assessed and graded in each course.
-Failure to learn and meet expectations for professionalism can lead to a grade of unsatisfactory or failure.
-Details are provided in course syllabi, in some cases, including unprofessional behaviour outside of the curriculum, a referral to the Committee on Student Progress (CSP) will be made.
+Professionalism is one (1) of the competencies assessed and graded in each course.
+Failure to learn and meet expectations for professionalism can lead to a grade of unsatisfactory (U) or failure (F).
+Details are provided in course syllabi.
+In some cases, including unprofessional behaviour outside of the curriculum, a referral to the Committee on Student Progress (CSP) will be made.
 CSP will recommend what actions should be taken.
 The appropriate Associate Dean will render a decision.

 It is the responsibility of all UNE COM students to: